simeonlee/scavenge/README.md

 # ![alt text][logo]
 Scavenge

 It's 2016 and healthy eating is in.
-If you're craving beautiful Instagram salads and Instagram green juices, but the people you follow are nowhere near you, how are you going to live your Instagram-worthy life?
+If you're craving beautiful Instagram salads and Instagram green juices but the people in your feed are nowhere near you, how are you going to live your Instagram-worthy life?
 Instead of sifting through pages of Yelp reviews to find snacks worthy of your mouth, let Scavenge do the legwork!

 [Scavenge][site] changes your life by serving up Instagram pics related to healthy eating on a map of your neighborhood with no clicking required.
 Immediately see what people in your current area are posting pics of and how far away they are!

-Oh, and the site can search for any other topic all over the world.
-But kale!
+Then, after you get your juice, search for any other topic all over the world!

 ### Resources